Evidence-Based Decision Making Initiative

 The NIC’s EBDM framework represents an evolution of today’s criminal justice system, designed to build collaborative, evidence-based decision making and practices in local criminal justice systems by equipping criminal justice policymakers with the information, processes, and tools to reduce pretrial misconduct and post-conviction reoffending.
 The NIC introduced the EBDM criminal justice framework in 2010 after extensive research and input from leading professionals across the nation.

 “The National Institute of Corrections provided technical assistance to Grant County Indiana to help them implement strategies, processes and methods to advance constructive change in their local criminal justice system, resulting in a reduction of risk and harm in their community.
-We are pleased that Indiana is being supported by the NIC to continue this approach in other localities in our state,” said Mary Kay Hudson, Court Services Director, Indiana Judicial Center.
-“With this broader implementation of EBDM, we will build upon the experiences of those who have advanced the use of new skills, approaches, and research to engineer systems that are vision-driven, efficient, and effective.”
+We are pleased that Indiana is being supported by the NIC to continue this approach in other localities in our state,” said Mary Kay Hudson, Court Services Director, Office of Court Services.
+“With this broader implementation of EBDM, we will build upon the experiences of those who have advanced the use of new skills, approaches, and research to engineer systems that are vision-driven, efficient, and effective

 After reviewing the demonstrated results — increased efficiency, decreased costs and improved public safety — from Grant County, criminal justice leaders from across the state, including representatives from law enforcement, public defense, prosecution, the judiciary, probation and parole, Community Corrections, and others, applied to the NIC to participate in Phase V of the EBDM Initiative.
 Jefferson County was selected as one of six counties to represent Indiana in this application process.